Pay Raises in Aspen, Pay Cuts in Dove Creek: The Bill Reshaping County Salaries

 The Bottom Line

-Colorado uses a strict category system to determine how much your local elected officials get paid, and this bill reshuffles the deck for two very different parts of the state.
-It bumps Pitkin County into the highest pay bracket to match its massive cost of living, while moving Dolores County down a tier to reflect local economic constraints.
-If you live, work, or run a business in either of these areas, the baseline cost of your local government is about to shift significantly.
+Colorado uses a strict category system to determine how much your local elected officials—like the county sheriff, clerk, and commissioners—are allowed to get paid.
+This bill specifically shifts Pitkin County into the highest possible pay bracket to account for resort-town living costs, while moving Dolores County down a tier.
+If you live or do business in either of these areas, it's a direct shift in how your local tax dollars are spent on government overhead.

 What This Bill Actually Does